lamdaV/SalienCheatService/README.md

 is a non-trivial task for those without experience.
 The bare minimum requirement is `php` and `node`.
 The rest is up to you on how you want to set up a public ip or url.

+# Registration
+Registration is available and controlled via means of a `SECRET`.
+This `SECRET` is the same one specified in the `.env` file.
+This is mainly for the server maintainer to have the ability to selective register specific user via their specified token.

+To do so, the server maintainer must have another user's steam token and the server secret.
+Enter the credentials in their appropriate fields and click register.
+This will create a token-bound secret.
+The server maintainer can provide this to the newly registered user for the user to control and monitor their bot.

+In the case that the user forgets their secret, the server maintainer can redo the above process.
+This will kill any running bots before issuing a new registration token.

+With the server secret, the server maintainer can monitor any steam bot given that the maintainer has recollection of the token used.

+# Credential Storage
+Upon submitting any credentials, the token and secret will be saved in local storage to ease future visits.